GitGabri/900-web/VERCEL_DEPLOYMENT.md

 After setting the environment variables and redeploying:

+1. Your Next.js application should be served instead of static files
-1. Order submission should work properly
+2. Order submission should work properly
-2. If environment variables are missing, users will see a clear error message
+3. If environment variables are missing, users will see a clear error message
-3. No false success messages will be shown
+4. No false success messages will be shown

 ### Troubleshooting

 - Make sure the environment variable names start with `NEXT_PUBLIC_` for client-side access
 - Verify your Supabase credentials are correct
 - Check the browser console for any error messages
 - If the database is unavailable, users will be informed that their order cannot be processed
+- If you still see static files being served, clear your Vercel cache and redeploy